 This manual outlines the responsibilities of an institution/conference hosting this round of an NCAA championship.
 It is essential that each host institution/conference staff become familiar with the information and policies included in this manual.
-Some responsibilities, protocols or requirements outlined in this manual (e.g., awards ceremonies, allowance for institutional personnel beyond the travel party, media area, medical procedures, locker rooms, etc.) may be subject to change or suspended in 2021 based on COVID-19 Return to Championships protocols; consult with NCAA championships manager for specifics related to Division III men's ice hockey.

 The NCAA considers this hosting opportunity a partnership between the host institution/conference, competition site, committee and the NCAA.
-The primary objective of each individual involved in the administration of the championship shall be to provide a memorable championship experience for each participating student-athlete, coach, institutional staff member and tournament attendee.
+The primary objective of everyone involved in the administration of the championship is to provide a memorable championship experience for each participating student-athlete, coach, institutional staff member and tournament attendee.